Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Box Hill North has 56 active public transport stops serving a mix of bus routes.
-These stops are covered by 18 different routes, offering a total of 2,759 weekly passenger trips.
-Transport accessibility is excellent, with residents typically located 185 meters from the nearest stop.
-Most commuters travel outward due to the area's residential nature.
-Cars dominate at 78%, followed by trains at 9% and buses at 6%.
+Box Hill North has 56 active public transport stops, all of which are bus stops.
+These stops are served by 18 different routes that together facilitate 2,759 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 185 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transportation at 78%, followed by trains at 9% and buses at 6%.
 On average, there are 1.2 vehicles per dwelling.

-According to the 2021 Census, 36.0% of residents work from home, possibly due to COVID-19 conditions.
-Service frequency averages 394 trips daily across all routes, equating to approximately 49 weekly trips per individual stop.
+According to the 2021 Census, a high 36.0% of residents work from home, which may be due to COVID-19 conditions.
+The service frequency averages 394 trips per day across all routes, equating to approximately 49 weekly trips per individual stop.

 Frequently Asked Questions - Transport